mikihalamish/JestaApp/README.md

 ## Features

-List the key features of your app.
-For example:

 - Publish fixing, delivery, transferring and more Jesta requests
 - See Active Users
 - Provide Jesta to others